What is dado railing? Learn more about this common molding and how to use modern dado rail ideas for the hallway.

 - Cut and install the small trim with the nail gun.
 Use a thin strip of gorilla glue on the back if the wood starts to split at all (the screen trim is much softer) and secure with painter’s tape or small finishing nails with a hammer every few feet.

 - End cuts should be the same as the chair/dado railing.

 - Caulk and fill holes the same way you would the dado railing.

-A safe option would be to just paint the upper portion of the wall and keep the rest white like the picture I shared last week that inspired me to do the extra trim under the dado railing.
+An easy option would be to just paint the upper portion of the wall a color and keep the moulding and lower portion of the wall white like the picture I shared last week.

 I also love the look of painting the dado rail and wall all one color and even carrying to the baseboard and door trim and doors while keeping the upper portion white.

 I’ve decided to go with a more bold option which is to paint the wall above the chair rail one color, the dado railings, and below the same color family in a lighter tint and keep the crown molding (with extra trim) and baseboard whites.
 That way I get a tone-on-tone look like this beautiful picture.